 Britain’s ancient valleys now uncovered04/07/2019 By BGS Press

-Beneath the surface of Great Britain are hundreds of ancient buried valleys, which have now been mapped for the first time by the British Geological Survey (BGS).
+Beneath the surface of Great Britain are hundreds of ancient buried valleys, which have now been mapped for the first time by the BGS.

 Sometimes a part of the valley peeks above the surface, but more often than not they are completely hidden underground, with no way for hydrologists, civil engineers, planners or construction companies to tell what lies beneath.

-BGS first identified a hidden valley in the 1870s, under the river Mersey, and since then has been collecting data from thousands of boreholes across Britain.
+BGS first identified a hidden valley in the 1870s, under the River Mersey and has been collecting data from thousands of boreholes across Britain since then.